SuffolkLITLab/legal-tech-class/class/docs/testing/testing-scenarios.md

 ```
 Dear tester, thank you for agreeing to test my tool!
 Please read the list of
 user-scenarios below.
 I would like you to run through the form following each
 scenario.
-Please either record yourself on Zoom as you navigate the form, or
+Please either record your screen on Zoom as you navigate the form, or
 write down your inputs on each screen.
 Each screen has a unique ID shown in
 red after the words "Page ID".
 Use this to identify the screen.
 If you run
 into a bug, try to explain what you did to trigger it, and copy and paste any
 error text you ran into.

-You can use this form to [INSERT LINK] to tell me about the bugs you found.
+You can use this form [INSERT LINK] to tell me about the bugs you found.
 You can use this spreadsheet [INSERT LINK] to record the tests that you ran.

 The scenario does not cover all of the facts.
 I would like you to imagine that